factchain/factchain-website/index.md

 For their work, **Note** **Creators** and **Raters** are rewarded by the Factchain protocol, incentivising quality contributions.

-## How Does Factchain work?
+## **How Does Factchain work?**
 <br>
-Anyone with an Ethereum address can create and rate Factchain Notes by calling the [Factchain Community contract](https://sepolia.etherscan.io/address/0x3b5946b3bd79c2b211e49c3149872f1d66223ae7).
+Anyone with an Ethereum address can create and rate Factchain Notes by calling the
+<a href="https://sepolia.etherscan.io/address/0x3b5946b3bd79c2b211e49c3149872f1d66223ae7">Factchain Community contract</a>

 A rating algorithm runs regularly to assess ratings and give notes their final usefulnesss score.